 The stability of the foundations was evaluated using soil data from field investigations and reviewing design drawings, operational and maintenance procedures, and conditions observed in the field by AECOM.
-Additionally, slope stability analyses were performed to evaluate slip surfaces passing through the foundations.
-Pond 3 is a ring dike structure and does not have abutments.
+Additionally, slope stability analyses were performed on the north embankment of the adjacent Pond 3, which was determined to have similar soil properties but less favorable embankment stability conditions due to steeper side slopes and a smaller crest width.
+The stability of the embankments for Ash Pond 2 were determined by engineering review to have stability factors equal to or greater than those for Pond 3, which were satisfactory.